agorapulse/grails-cdn-asset-pipeline/README.md

 # Latest releases

-Coming soon...
+* 2014-03-04 **V0.2** : Initial release

 # Bugs

-To report any bug, please use the project [Issues](http://github.com/agorapulse/karman-asset-pipeline/issues) section on GitHub.
+To report any bug, please use the project [Issues](http://github.com/agorapulse/grails-cdn-asset-pipeline/issues) section on GitHub.